milgra/mmfm/MANUAL.md

 ## 2. The Main Interface

-MMFM's main user interface has four main parts :
+MMFM's main user interface has five main parts :

 - The main toolbar
 - The file browser